voucherifyio/commerce-tools-integration/README.md

 1. Go you your <application_name> -> More -> Run console
 2. Run command `npm run register`

+### CT Configuration

+If you use Your CT Application for the first time, You need to configurate it.

+1. Go you your <application_name> -> More -> Run console
+2. Run command `npm run config`

-This command need to be done only once.
-Unless you run command `npm run unregister`.
+This command need to be done only once or if You want to use new CT Application with new credentials.